robert Justice

 Let’s do something about it!

-They Can't Take Your Name is a crime novel--inspired by the poetry of Langston Hughes--about a brokenhearted man who attempts to help a desperate daughter find freedom for her wrongfully convicted father.
+THEY CAN'T TAKE YOUR NAME is a crime novel—inspired by the poetry of Langston Hughes—about a brokenhearted man who attempts to help a desperate daughter find freedom for her wrongfully convicted father.
 Along the way, Eli Stone, tries desperately not to fall in love, ever again.

-They Can't Take Your Name is the first in a series where we follow Eli Stone and Liza Brown as they fight the greatest injustice in our justice system—wrongful convictions.
+In this series we follow Eli Stone and Liza Brown as they fight

-The Right: The Korey Wise Innocence Project
+The Right: Local Innocence Projects

+Simply put, I donate a significant portion of my advance and royalties to these two amazing innocence projects.
 The average cost to free an innocent person is enormous, and I hope that proceeds from this series of books will raise enough money that we will be able to say that together we had a part in somebody’s freedom.

-Let’s right wrongful convictions together.
+Let’s right wrongful convictions together!